Doctor Fate (Khalid Nassour): Comic book appearances

-In late 2022, Nassour was revealed to be among the cast of characters in Geoff John's upcoming Justice Society of America limited comic book series, which would include the exploration of the character as a legacy hero and continue the story established from V's backup issues of Justice League Dark.
+In late 2022, Nassour was revealed to be among the cast of characters in Geoff Johns' upcoming Justice Society of America limited comic book series, which would include the exploration of the character as a legacy hero and continue the story established from V's backup issues of Justice League Dark.
 The title addresses timeline discrepancies, noting events like "Zero Hour" occurred eight years earlier and the 2015 Doctor Fate series is set one year prior.
 However, Khalid's appearances in other titles and in the series suggest a tenure longer than four years, as he is depicted as a first-year resident physician.
 The character would later appear in several other company crossovers, including Dark Crisis alongside its spin-offs.
 In 2023, the character made several appearances in Knight Terrors.
 In the same year, the previous histories of Doctor Fate was later restored, retroactively making the character the eighth person within the DC Universe to adopt the mantle, whereas past stories imply he is the second succeeding Nelson.

 In 2024, the character appears in the Absolute Power crossover.
 Coinciding with the DC All In initiative, a new JSA series was announced in July with writer Jeff Lemiere and illustrator Diego Olortengui as part of the creative team.
 Lemiere revealed Nassour as an important character within the series.
-He is also slated to make an appearance in the DC K.O., featured in variant covers and previews for the crossover event and previews.
+Nassour also appeared in the event DC K.O., featured in variant covers and previews for the crossover event and previews.